Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/README.md

 #### AI Engine Application Debug and Optimization

-After you have written your first AI Engine application you might want to verify the correct functionality of your graphs and kernels using x86 simulation and AI Engine simulation.
-In this regards, the following tutorials will be useful for you:
+After writing your first AI Engine application, verify that your graphs and kernels function correctly using x86 and AI Engine simulation.
+Use these tutorials to assist with debugging and optimization:

-- [Debug Walkthrough Tutorial](./Feature_Tutorials/09-debug-walkthrough/) will guide you to analyze the performance of your AI Engine application and help you with debugging functional issues.
+- [Debug Walkthrough Tutorial](./Feature_Tutorials/09-debug-walkthrough/): Analyze performance and debug functional issues.

-- [AIE Performance and Deadlock Analysis](./Feature_Tutorials/13-aie-performance-analysis/) which introduces you to performance analysis and optimization methods, and shows you how synchronization works in graph execution.
+- [AIE Performance and Deadlock Analysis](./Feature_Tutorials/13-aie-performance-analysis/): Learn performance analysis, optimization methods, and graph execution synchronization.

 #### System Integration

-When your AI Engine Application meets your expectation (in terms of functionality and performances), it will be the right time to integrate it with the rest of the Versal System.
-At this stage, the following tutorials will be useful for you:
+When your AI Engine application meets functional and performance expectations, integrate it into the Versal system.
+Use these tutorials:

-- [AIE Versal Integration](./Feature_Tutorials/05-AI-engine-versal-integration/).
-This tutorial demonstrates creating a system design running on the AI Engine, PS, and Programmable Logic (PL).
+- [AIE Versal Integration](./Feature_Tutorials/05-AI-engine-versal-integration/): Build a design running on the AI Engine, PS, and PL.
-- [Versal System Design Clocking](./Feature_Tutorials/06-versal-system-design-clocking-tutorial/).
-In this tutorial, you will learn clocking concepts for the Vitis compiler and how to define clocking for an ADF Graph, as well as PL kernels using clocking automation functionality.
+- [Versal System Design Clocking](./Feature_Tutorials/06-versal-system-design-clocking-tutorial/): Learn clocking concepts for the Vitis compiler and define clocking for an ADF Graph and PL kernels using automation.
-- [Versal Emulation Waveform Analysis](./Feature_Tutorials/11-ai-engine-emulation-waveform-analysis/) which demonstrates how you can use the Vivado Design Suite logic simulator (XSIM) waveform GUI, and the Vitis analyzer to debug and analyze your design.
+- [Versal Emulation Waveform Analysis](./Feature_Tutorials/11-ai-engine-emulation-waveform-analysis/):Use the Vivado Design Suite logic simulator GUI and Vitis analyzer to debug and analyze your design.

 ## Available Tutorials

 ### Feature Tutorials

 These tutorials target the **VCK190** board.
-The table below lists the tutorials available, and the features and flows showcased in all of these tutorials.
-The various columns correspond to specific features/flows supported in these tutorials and will help you identify tutorials that showcase specific flows and features that you are interested in.
+Use the following table to find available tutorials and see the features and flows each one demonstrates.
+The columns list specific features and flows so you can identify tutorials that match what you want to learn.

  <table style="width:100%">
  <tr>